 The land murmurs the souls of absorbed past times, Brooks County possesses unrested energy, the pilgrimage grounds of curandero, Don Pedro Jaramillo.
 Upon entering Jaramillo's shrine there are lit candles but no one in sight, instead hundreds of photographs and incenses surround his tombstone brought by his followers.
 Across the fields of the shrine on 901 County Road sits the operational Brooks County's immigration detention center.

 Within the nearby town of Falfurrias rests Sacred Heart Cemetery, a site of forensic anthropological exhumation of migrant mass graves.
 Swarms of turkey vultures flock out of the trees when I walk nearby the burial sites - I collect feathers, roots, mud and clay from the grounds.

 The morning of January 1st, 2018

 Two hours after the new years midnight of 2018 my grandfather suffered a cardiac arrest in his home.
 The photographs were taken by my sibling the morning after his body was taken from his bed to the coroner's office.
 But for a couple of hours his body laid resting on his bed, the walls around fissuring of dried antique paint, as if they were shedding corporal skin.
 My grandfather passed away not knowing where his younger brother was located, he disappeared during an attempt to cross the border from Mexico to Texas.
 His whereabouts remain unknown, disappearance is more heavy than death itself.
-What remains are the ephemeral traces of the land, the mud and dirt hold the testimony of the disappeared, only if you listen careful enough.
+What remains are the ephemeral traces of the land, the mud and dirt hold the testimony of the disappeared.

 *Photographs taken by Alexandra Lartigue